erik-adelbert/aoc/2024/README.md

 It feels like I'm close—but not quite there yet!

+`<EDIT>` i'm commiting the version i'm currently working on.
+It is not done yet and I don't really know if it can be done like this.

 ## Day 7

 Today's solution is an elegant recursive, multi-branched [DFS](https://en.wikipedia.org/wiki/Depth-first_search).
 The key insight is to start from the target value and work *backward*, deconstructing it step by step.
 This approach naturally prunes certain branches—like divisions or concatenations—when they become impossible.

+## Day 8

+Given the size of today's input, [brute-forcing](https://en.wikipedia.org/wiki/Brute-force_search) the solution did the trick.